prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: Before

- - And issue the flush to the first VDEV
+- And we'd issue a flush to each VDEV written to

 ---